Dynkin Games for L\'evy Processes: Introduction

 The rest of the paper is organized as follows.
 Section \ref{section:preliminaries} includes some preliminaries, necessary to introduce in Section \ref{section:main} the main verification theorem.
 This section also includes the proof of this main result, and the computation of the lateral derivatives of the value function at the contact points, in terms of the averaging functions and the possible mass of the supremum (or infimum) of the process at the origin.
 Section \ref{section:applications} presents an application.
-The Dynkin game is driven by a process with known Wiener-Hopf factors, and the functions corresponding to the players are parallel lines.
+The Dynkin game is driven by a process with known Wiener-Hopf factors, and the payoff functions are affine.
 For three processes (Brownian motion with drift, Cramér-Lundberg and Compound Poisson) we obtain the explicit solutions of the considered Dynkin game, and illustrate each situation with numerical examples.
 The smooth pasting property is analyzed in each example, as in some cases it does not hold.
+Section \ref{section:callable} presents the computation of optimal strategies and value function in a callable perpetual futures contract, with an underlying Kou's process \cite{kou}.
 In Section \ref{sec:conclusion} some conclusions are presented.